-Decomposing the Press in 1930s China: A Principal Component Analysis approach
+Decomposing the press in 1930s China: A Principal Component Analysis

 This is the continuation of the multiple correspondence analysis conducted in the previous essay.
 In this new instalment, we concentrate on the four main continuous variables in our dataset of periodicals (number of pages, page size, number of columns, circulation).
 We rely on Principal Component Analysis (PCA) to examine more systematically how these variables relate to other and what clusters they form, or more accurately, how periodicals cluster together based on similar patterns of size, layout and circulation.